Table of Contents

-Because it’s your concept and your thoughts.
+Because it’s your concept and story.
 The fifty-page summary will even have the ending, which you will work out with me.
 If you don’t know how it should end, I can help with that too.
 Also, when we’re talking, I’m going to be paying very close attention to how you talk and will incorporate that voice into the book.

 Oh, no!
 Don’t do that!

 Okay, then we’ll talk about it.
 In fact, we’re going to talk about it anyway.
-For example, Will you want dark humor to break up the adrenaline?
+For example, will you want dark humor to break up the adrenaline?
 How much gore?
 And what about strong language?
 Is it serious or sad?
 But my recommendation, generally speaking, is for the book to sound as much like you as possible.